 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Jail phone calls are much more costly than phone calls made at home.
+Jail phone calls are much more expensive than phone calls made at home.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the rules and are disciplined, phone privileges could be reduced or forbidden.

 The Lucas County Corrections Center phone number is: (419) 213-4904